iUltimateLP/steam-orange/README.md

 ### How to Install
 It's simple.
 Go to the releases tab, and click on *"Source Code (.zip)"* under the release description.
 Then jump to your Steam directory and open up the folder *"skins"*.
-In there, open up the zip archive you downloaded, and copy-paste the *"steam-orange-x.x.zip"* into the directory.
+In there, open up the zip archive you downloaded, and copy-paste the *"steam-orange-x.x"* into the directory.
 Now, just restart / open Steam, click to *"Steam"* in the top bar, and select *"Settings"*.
 Click on the *"Interface"* tab on the left, and in the skin dropdown, select the skin which is named after the folder you created.
 You're done!

 ---